 We supply – return flight, canoes (17’ royalex) and shot gun permits for the park.

-You supply – camping equip, fishing gear, paddles, food, maps, GPS, suggested one 12 gauge shot gun with slugs for every canoe, bear bangers or flares (if you so choose).
+You supply – camping equipment, fishing gear, paddles, food, maps, GPS, suggested one 12 gauge shot gun with slugs for every canoe, bear bangers or flares (if you so choose).
 It is strongly suggested by the local native guides to have a sleeping tent/structure that is taller than a Polar Bear would be.
 This will help to keep them away from walking close to the sites if they are in the area.
 Basically…you are responsible for bringing everything needed for the trip other than the canoe.
-Strict 100 lbs per person included in your cost.
+Strict 100 lbs per person.